python/cpython/Doc/tutorial/controlflow.rst

 function store the value in the local symbol table; whereas variable references first look in the local symbol table, then in the local symbol tables of enclosing functions, then in the global symbol table, and finally in the table of built-in names.
-Thus, global variables cannot be directly assigned a value within a function (unless named in a :keyword:`global` statement), although they may be referenced.
+Thus, global variables and variables of enclosing functions cannot be directly assigned a value within a function (unless, for global variables, named in a :keyword:`global` statement, or, for variables of enclosing functions, named in a :keyword:`nonlocal` statement), although they may be referenced.

 The actual parameters (arguments) to a function call are introduced in the local symbol table of the called function when it is called; thus, arguments are